Course Outline

 After completing this module, students will be able to:

-• Create and deploy a DSC configuration for government servers.
+- Create and deploy a DSC configuration for government operations.

 Module 7: Analyzing and Debugging Scripts for Government

-This module explains how to use native Windows PowerShell features to analyze and debug existing scripts for government operations.
+This module explains how to use native Windows PowerShell features to analyze and debug existing scripts, ensuring reliability and efficiency in government operations.

 Lessons